-6. Academic Leave Policy.
+- 6. Academic Leave Policy.
 Occasionally, a Capital Scholars Honors student may need to take a leave of absence from UIS and the Honors Program because of health or family emergencies, military leave, or financial hardship.
 Before such a leave is granted, a number of criteria must be met.
 Students must petition the Director (see the Student Handbook for information on petitions), and provide accompanying documentation.
 Students must have a UIS CGPA of 2.75 or above to be eligible for leave.
 (See "Academic Leave Policy" in Student Handbook.)
-Because of the sequenced nature of the CAP curriculum, leaves of absence are restricted to one academic year.

-7. Mid-year admissions.
-Students who have been accepted in Spring or Summer as freshmen may request a mid-year (January) admission.
-Transfer students may also apply in Fall for Spring admission.
-All students who begin in Spring semester must wait until the Fall semester following their entry to enroll in the writing, science or question course sequences.
+Because of the sequenced nature of the CAP curriculum, leaves of absence are restricted to one academic year. - 7.
+Mid-year admissions.
+Students who have been accepted for the fall term as freshmen may request a mid-year (January) admission if extraordinary circumstances arise.
+Transfer students may also apply but only under circumstances.
+These students should talk with a CSHP advisor.
+All students who begin in Spring semester must wait until the Fall semester followingtheir entry to enroll in the writing, science or question course sequences.
 Transfer students must have a 3.0 GPA in order to be admitted.